|

 I had originally planned to use colored knobs to represent the four colors Prophet64 associates with each pot.

 I didn't like the way those brightly colored knobs contrasted with my dark case, so I tossed them back into the bin and went for some Moog style knobs, together with colored labels.
-Perhaps someone reading this will find the knob coloring technique handy.

 Labeling